-Building workforce for today, tomorrow and the future.
+Building a workforce for today, tomorrow, and the future.
 We partner with local education institutions to create a workforce pipeline to help bridge the needs of the students and businesses in our area.

 Tulsa Tech is the oldest and largest technology center in Oklahoma’s Career Tech system.
 Tulsa Tech provides facilities, state-of-the-art audio/visual equipment, and customized catering to help businesses communicate and facilitate teamwork.
 Whether you have a quick question, want to hear a great success story, or what’s on the lunch menu, connect with us to join the conversation.

 NSU opened its third campus in 2001 in Broken Arrow, welcoming more than 1,050 students.
 In October 2004, as part of Tulsa County’s Vision 2025 program, we began a $26 million expansion that was recently completed.
 We added nearly 200,000 square feet of science, library, and classroom facilities, offering updated, state-of-the-art facilities for each and every student.NSU serves more than 3,000 upper-class and graduate students in Broken Arrow with room to grow.
 Their students are typically working adults in their late 20s and early 30s.
 There are bachelor’s and master’s degrees in 31 undergraduate and 17 graduate programs offered on this campus.

 Tulsa Community College educates more than 25,000 students each year.
 With knowledgeable faculty teaching in state-of-the-art facilities on four campuses, programs for students at every stage of life, robust online learning opportunities, and a commitment to affordable excellence, they’re equipped to guide you to personal and professional success.

 Research proves that students who are dialed into a career pathway are more likely to succeed

 beyond high school and easily transition to post-secondary education or the workforce.